winkleramy/Firewise/README.md

 ## About Us

 As an NFPA-recognized Firewise community in Santa Cruz County, we are connected to a large knowledgebase and resources to meet our goals.

 Participation in Firewise within Santa Cruz County is very high and growing every year!

-To see a map of all Firewise communities recognized by the NFPA, click [here](https://nfpa.maps.arcgis.com/apps/Viewer/index.html?appid=c4a788340df748f18d98d8363145bb67).
-To view Firewise community boundaries within Santa Cruz County specifically, click [here](https://sccgis.maps.arcgis.com/apps/instant/basic/index.html?appid=2f4184e0622f48009be27031318be8e0).
+- Click [here](https://nfpa.maps.arcgis.com/apps/Viewer/index.html?appid=c4a788340df748f18d98d8363145bb67) to leave this site and visit the NFPA's interactive map of all recognized Firewise communities

+- Click [here](https://sccgis.maps.arcgis.com/apps/instant/basic/index.html?appid=2f4184e0622f48009be27031318be8e0) to leave this site and visit the Santa Cruz County GIS map of Firewise community boundaries within Santa Cruz County, including Mt Bache Loma Prieta Plus!

 Our community boundary runs along Mount Bache up to Loma Prieta Way.
 We include some Highland Way properties and all properties on Haven Hill, Mar Vista, and Rancho Prieta.
 In total, we encompass 78 parcels and 76 dwellings, including vineyard and horse properties as well as forest dwellings.

 In 2024, we documented $120k in defensible space work, $80k in home hardening, and $1k in education and outreach.
 We have no doubt these numbers are actually much higher!
 And we are encouraging our neighbors to track their time and dollars spent towards wildfire resilience in 2025.
 See more on this topic on the [Participant Resources](https://winkleramy.github.io/Firewise/ParticipantResources.html) page.

 Most updates are shared via an email list, which currently includes 33 households.
 We also have a WhatsApp group for sharing emergency information.
-To join these groups, please contact our steering committee at [firewise@mtbacheloma.org](mailto:firewise@mtbacheloma.org?subject=Join%20Firewise%20WhatsApp).
+To join these groups, please contact our steering committee at [firewise@mtbacheloma.org](mailto:firewise@mtbacheloma.org?subject=Join%20Firewise%20Email%20List/WhatsApp).

 Since not everyone in our community is connected via email and WhatsApp, we also outreach through in-person social events, neighbor-to-neighbor interaction, and postcards.
 We encourage our online participants to share information about our [Upcoming Events](https://winkleramy.github.io/Firewise/Events.html) with their mountain neighbors and friends!